jgrancher/jgrancher/README.md

 ### Hi there 👋

-My name is Jeremy but in Australia everybody calls me Jezza, even though it doesn't make sense for a French person.
+My name is Jeremy but in Australia, everybody calls me Jezza... even though it still doesn't make sense to me!

-My job title at [ustwo](https://ustwo.com) says I'm a senior full-stack web developer, but deep inside I'll always be more of a front-end guy, or at least a "UI engineer", for all these reasons:
+My job title at [ustwo](https://ustwo.com) says I'm a senior **full-stack** web developer, but deep inside I'll always be more of a **front-end** guy, or somewhat what they start calling a "UI engineer", for all these reasons:

 😍  I love working with...